-vxvol [-g diskgroup] start dco_log_vol For the example output, the command would take this form:
+vxvol [-g diskgroup] start dco_log_vol

-'''

 vxvol -g mydg start vol1_dcl

-'''

 4 Use the vxassist snapclear command to clear the FastResync maps for the original volume and for all its snapshots.
 This ensures that potentially stale FastResync maps are not used when the snapshots are snapped back (a full resynchronization is performed).
 FastResync tracking is re-enabled for any subsequent snapshots of the volume.